SymfonyCasts/api-platform/sfcasts/ep3-custom-data/validator-logic.md

 It's failing now because when we log in as an admin user, it is *also* returning a 400 status code instead of allowing this.

-To fix this, we need to see if the user is an admin.
+To fix that, we need to see if the user is an admin.
 Add a second argument to the constructor `Security $security`.
-I'll initialize this property... then below, update the if statement: if the description is too short *and* *not* `$this->security->isGranted('ROLE_ADMIN')`, then fail validation.
+I'll initialize this property... then below, update the if statement: if the description is too short *and* *not* `$this->security->isGranted('ROLE_ADMIN')`, fail validation.
 I'll add a comment to summarize this.

-Ok!
 This is *true* test-driven development.
-Try the test now:
+Try the test again:

 ```terminal-silent
 symfony run bin/phpunit --filter=testPublishCheeseListingValidation
 ```

-It fails... but we're further!
+It fails... but we are further!

 > Normal user cannot unpublish